 Here are the seven steps on how to be a successful real estate agent:

-2. Determine Your Farm Area
+2. Strategically Select a Profitable Farm Area

 Determining an effective farm area to begin your career is an important step in how to be successful in real estate.
 For a more in-depth analysis examining the particulars of this process, see our article on how to dominate a farm area.